The Voice (American TV series) season 1: Coaches, Host, and Social Media Correspondent

-The season's advisors for Green, Levine, Aguilera and Shelton were respectively Sia, Monica, music producer Adam Blackstone and Reba McEntire.
+The season's advisors for Green, Levine, Aguilera and Shelton were respectively are: Sia, Monica, music producer Adam Blackstone and Reba McEntire.

 Auditions

 Contestant auditions were held in eight cities across the United States between mid-January and mid-February 2011:

 Chicago, New York, Miami, Nashville, Minneapolis, Austin, Los Angeles, and Seattle.
 Contestants were also allowed to submit an online applications, which ended on March 1, 2011.
 For the online auditions, contestants were required to sing one of ten preselected songs.

 Contestants on The Voice as revealed by airing of promotional advertisements or shows were Javier Colon, Frenchie Davis, Nakia, Lukas Rossi, Cherie Oakley, and Dia Frampton.